kmously/glars/README.md

-### port_lock <protocol> <number> <lock sequence> <timeout>
+### port_lock
 Opens port <number> only for hosts that "knock" on the specified <lock sequence> of ports, within the specified <timeout> seconds value.

-example:
+The port will then remain open for <timeout> / < number of ports in lock sequence>.
+Example:

 **`port_lock tcp 22 4000,5000,6000 90`**

 This will make port 22 accessible from the WAN side only to IP addresses that "knock" on ports 4000 then 5000 then 6000 within 90 seconds.
-After knocking on port 6000, the port will remain open for that IP address for 90/3 = 30 seconds.
+After knocking on port 6000, the port will remain open for that IP address for 90/3 = 30 seconds before closing again.